furk4n0zturk/SAN-Inspector/README.md

 SAN-Inspector is a Python tool used to check the SAN (Subject Alternative Name) values in SSL certificates of given domain names.

+SAN-Inspector is a Python tool that allows users to examine and verify the Subject Alternative Name (SAN) values in SSL certificates of specified domain names.
+This tool checks certificate matching and helps to identify potential security risks.

 ## Installation

 1. Clone or download this GitHub repository.